Casio Wave Ceptor: Multi-Band 6

 Casio Multi-Band 6 watches can tune to six global low frequency radio time broadcasts.
 Some of the Casio G-Shock line of watches have Multi-Band 6 technology.
 The earlier Multi-Band 5 system could not receive the signal of the Chinese time signal transmitter.
 The Multi-Band 6 technology was first used in 2008, and first appeared on the "Riseman".

 Other radio watches

-Later Casio radio-controlled watches are branded Wave Ceptor if with resin case and glass crystal, Lineage if with metal case and sapphire crystal (using the same modules and functionality).
+Later Casio radio-controlled watches are branded Wave Ceptor if with resin case and glass crystal, Lineage if solar with metal case and digital display and sapphire crystal (using the same modules and functionality).
 There is also a much higher-priced Oceanus line.
 Other makers of radio-controlled watches include Japanese manufacturers Seiko and Citizen Watch, and German manufacturer Junghans.